luis26308/Team_Builder_app/README.md

   There is a package.json, so make sure to npm install.
 The dependencies are, jest for running the provided tests, and inquirer for collecting input from the user.

   ## Usage
+  Inizialize app by running 'node app.js' in the command line followed by just answering the prompted questions.
+Once no more team members need to be added enter 'Done' in the position select question.
   ![Demo gif](./Assets/app-demo.gif)

   ## License